 Another common mistake is the thinking that customer service is someone else’s problem.
 As a social media marketer for your company, you need to know that the more you spend on marketing and the bigger your following becomes, the more inquiries you will need to handle.
 Why?
 Because when your brand interrupts people’s social feeds with marketing, you will also inadvertently remind people of any unresolved issues that they may have with your company (but this can also remind them of the good experiences).
 Although we all wish that every comment on our marketing posts would be about our oh-so-clever marketing, in reality our posts may result in customer service inquiries.
 As marketers, we can’t just solely focus on “community management” and brand-love posts; they must also work with customer service to create a memorable all-around experience for every customer and prospect.

-This can take many forms.
-Trying to be too perfect or being frozen by ‘I’m not ready syndrome’ can all bring about social media failure.
+Some social media mistakes can take many forms.
+Trying to be too perfect or being frozen by ‘I’m not ready syndrome’ is one of them.
+‘Being perfect’ can bring about social media meltdown (ref any female who edits their physical appearance or has it done on her).
 Trying to follow that quest for perfection will squeeze any humanity out of your presentation.

 Choosing to NOT try something because of fear of failure will also result in failure (surprising right).
 None of us wants to be seen to fail, and so the easier chopice is to not try.